brynjarorng/Pythonic_Group_Project/readme.md

 * [Pygame](https://www.pygame.org/wiki/GettingStarted) - Python library for games

 ## Installationa
-The first step is to make sure that python is installed on your system, pygames recommends using version python 3.6.1 or greater.
+The first step is to make sure that python is installed on your system, **python 3.7.1** was used for this project.
 Follow the link above and choose the correct version for you OS.

 Next you need to install pygame, this can be done with the following command:
 * `python3 -m pip install -U pygame --user`
-For further information, following the link provided above.
+For further information can be found in the link above.

 Next you need to clone the repo.
 Open a terminal and manouver into the appropriate directory and enter the following command: